 Racing Betting Laws

-Pari-mutuel betting on dog and horse racing is expressly illegal, as stated in the Georgia Constitution.
+Pari-mutuel horse racing betting is expressly illegal, as stated in the Georgia Constitution.